IsmailsGit/AWS-Module/Notes.md

 Access keys are secret like a password, it shouldn't be shared.
 Access Key ID - Like a username
 Secret Access Key - Like a password
+Never share your access keys and it's best practice to rotate your keys which means to generate new ones.